-The purpose of this report is to inform the Slough Wellbeing Board (SWB) of the Quarter four outturn of the Better Care Fund (BCF) Plan for 2015/16 and provide a summary annual report to the Board.
+The purpose of this report is to inform the Scrutiny Panel of the Quarter four outturn of the Better Care Fund (BCF) Plan for 2015/16 and provide a summary annual report on activity and progress.

-2. Recommendation/Proposed Action
+2. Recommendation(s)/Proposed Action